jrnelson90/tinderboxpedal/doc/BLE message format.md

 |--------|------|
 | Data   | size |

-Next 11 bytes are also fixed
+Next 11 bytes are fixed for the first packet in response.

 | Offset | 07 | 08 | 09 | 0A | 0B | 0C | 0D | 0E | 0F | 10 | 11 |
 |--------|----|----|----|----|----|----|----|----|----|----|----|